English Learner (EL)

 Learning another language can be very challenging.
-At Byron Center Public Schools, children who speak another language other than English in their home, or a have a different native language, are given the opportunity to enrich their learning with a highly qualified teacher of English Language Learners (ELL).
+At Byron Center Public Schools, children who speak another language other than English in their home, or a have a different native language, are given the opportunity to enrich their learning with a highly qualified teacher of English Learner (EL).
 Individual and group support is provided to help our students become acclimated socially and academically.

 To educate each linguistically and culturally diverse student with the academic and social skills needed to succeed based on high standards for English literacy in listening, speaking, reading, and writing.

 ELs are students who are not yet proficient in English.
 These students may be bilingual, monolingual, trilingual, or have little proficiency in their first language.
 They may be U.S. born, immigrants, refugees, or migrant students.